xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ What does the recycle button do?
   - The recycle button is a user-friendly feature that prioritises the needs of veXNF holders.
-By simply clicking this button, users can conveniently convert their accumulated native rewards into XNF through the daily burn auction.
+By simply clicking this button, users can conveniently convert their accumulated native chain rewards into XNF through the daily burn auction.
 This feature brings several advantages.
 Firstly, it allows you to participate in the burn cycle without incurring the mandatory burn fee associated with the default burn process.
-This means you can enjoy the benefits of acquiring XNF through the burn cycle while saving on additional burn tokens.
+This means you can enjoy the benefits of acquiring XNF through the burn cycle while saving on additional fees.

   - Moreover, by choosing to recycle your rewards, you actively contribute to the growth and sustainability of the Xenify ecosystem.
 After a Burn Fee has been deducted from the recycled rewards, the protocol utilises 90% of your remaining rewards to create XNF liquidity, enabling a more robust and efficient market for the token.
-Lastly, the remaining 10% is sent to the team, supporting ongoing operational expenses such as platform development, marketing campaigns, and community engagement activities.
+Additionally, the remaining 10% is sent to the team, supporting ongoing operational expenses such as platform development, marketing campaigns, and community engagement activities.

   - By recycling your rewards, you not only enhance your own benefits but also play a vital role in the continued success of the Xenify platform.
-As a result, recyclers will receive an additional exclusive distribution of native tokens generated from the platform's claim fees, as well as veXNF stemming from the protocol’s automated buyback mechanism.
-This means that by actively participating in the recycling process, you have the opportunity to secure additional rewards, boosting your overall holdings.
+As a result, recyclers will qualify for an additional exclusive distribution of native tokens generated from the platform's claim fees when they opt to recycle during the first hour of a cycle.
+This means that by actively participating in the recycling process, you have the opportunity to secure additional rewards, while boosting your overall XNF holdings.

   - In conclusion, the recycle button feature not only offers convenience but also presents numerous advantages for veXNF holders.
-By saving on fees, contributing to ecosystem growth, and accessing exclusive distributions, recyclers can maximise their benefits while supporting the ongoing success of the Xenify platform.
+By saving on fees, contributing to ecosystem growth, and accessing exclusive rewards, recyclers can maximise their benefits while supporting the ongoing success of the Xenify platform.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)